AIPAC: Iran policy

-AIPAC's official position on Iran is to encourage a strong diplomatic and economic response coordinated among the United States government, its European allies, Russia, and China.
+AIPAC's official position on Iran is to encourage a strong diplomatic and economic response coordinated by the U.S. government, its European allies, Russia, and China.

 In 2012, AIPAC called for "crippling" sanctions on Iran in a letter to every member of Congress.
-In line with this approach, AIPAC has lobbied to levy economic embargoes and increase sanctions on Iran (known as the Nuclear Weapon Free Iran Act of 2013).
-However, according to The New York Times, its effort "stalled after stiff resistance from President Obama."
+In line with this approach, it lobbied to levy economic embargoes and increase sanctions on Iran (known as the Nuclear Weapon Free Iran Act of 2013).
+According to The New York Times, its effort "stalled after stiff resistance from President Obama."

+AIPAC was a leading opponent of the Joint Comprehensive Plan of Action (JCPOA), the 2015 nuclear deal between Iran and the P5+1 powers.
+It mounted a major lobbying campaign against the agreement through a subsidiary group, Citizens for a Nuclear Free Iran, and reportedly spent between $20 million and $40 million on advertising, congressional meetings, and grassroots pressure.
+The campaign included television spots in nearly two dozen states, full-page newspaper ads, fly-ins of AIPAC members to Washington, and demonstrations at congressional offices.
+Despite this effort, described as one of the most intense lobbying periods in AIPAC's history, the Obama administration secured enough Senate support to sustain a veto of a resolution of disapproval, and the deal went into effect.
+In 2018, AIPAC supported the Trump administration's withdrawal from the JCPOA and backed the reimposition of sanctions on Iran.

-On agriculture and agricultural trade AIPAC lobbies for greater cooperation between the two countries.
-AIPAC considers agriculture to be a key economic sector for economic cooperation between them.
+On agriculture and agricultural trade, AIPAC lobbies for greater cooperation between the U.S. and Israel.
+It considers agriculture a key economic sector for economic cooperation between them.